 How to Make Your Mesh Snowman Wreath

-NOTE: Watch my live video at my Facebook page here!
+NOTE: Watch my live video on my Facebook page here!

 First, prepare your wreath frame.
 I nested three wire wreath frames inside one another and wired them together.
 I used floral wire to secure them together, but your pipe cleaners (or zip ties) would suffice, too.

 If you have a green floral frame, paint it white now so it has time to dry.

 Now make your snowman hat and face.
-You can get the patterns for both (available as SVG/DXF/PDF) in my free resource library.
+You can get Design #77 which are the patterns for both (available as SVG/DXF/PDF) in my free resource library.
 If you’re going to cut them out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Cut out your card stock for the hat and face.